mickdowling16/lifehacks/README.md

 ![website colour scheme](documentation/color-scheme.png)

-I went for this colour scheme as I wanted a main colour of blue to be bright, welcoming and easily recognisable.
-The other colors went went with the theme with purple used as my main second colour along with black and white
+I went for this colour scheme as I wanted the main colour of blue to be bright, welcoming and easily recognisable.
+The other colours went well with the theme, with navy used as my main second colour along with black, white and purple

 ### Typography